awaytocloud/mc-sync-snapshot-20250428/README.md

 The MinIO Client utilities are used here to compare those 2 directories, to locate the unique & changed objects and to upload/download/remove the desired objects based on one's needs.

-All collected information about the discovered objects is meant to be stored in a MySQL DB to keep track of the changes between sessions and to operate with the file/object trees efficiently.
+All collected information about the discovered objects is meant to be stored in a MySQL database to keep track of the changes between sessions and to operate with the file/object trees efficiently.

 ![](https://github.com/awaytocloud/mc-sync-snapshot-20250428/blob/public/preview.png)